ihatedwang/youtube_qol/README.md

 Issues:
 * Will break if youtube changes element name
-* Youtube will having thumbnail loading issues if you display too many videos per page
+* Youtube has thumbnail loading issues if you display too many videos per page